The Procedures for Filing Workers’ Compensation Claims in Pennsylvania

 Learn more about filing a claim for workers’ comp in PA

-Please contact the law firm of Larry Pitt & Associates at 888.PITT.LAW or fill out our contact form for more information about workers compensation.
-Larry Pitt & Associates helps clients with workers compensation in Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties in PA.
+Please contact the law firm of Larry Pitt & Associates at 888-PITT-LAW or fill out our contact form for more information about workers’ compensation.
+Larry Pitt & Associates helps clients with their workers’ compensation claims in Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County in PA.

-Call us anytime at 888-PITT-LAW, or submit our quick contact web form.
+Call us anytime at 888-PITT-LAW, or submit our quick contact form.